sebnitu/vrembem/docs/collections/_blocks/dialog.md

 ---
 title: Dialog
+desc: "A component that facilitates a conversation between the system and the user.
+They often request information or an action from the user."
 ---

-# Dialog

-<p class="text_lead">A component that facilitates a conversation between the system and the user.
-They often request information or an action from the user.</p>

 ## `dialog + dialog__body`